 1961:

-Disney's black & white live-action film The Absent-Minded Professor, starring
+Disney's black & white live-action comedy The Absent-Minded

-Also released on this day is the animated short The Saga of Windwagon
+Also released is the animated short The Saga of Windwagon

 2005: